msgpo/patchfoo/README.md

 - `nav`: array of nav links.
 Each item may be a string, object or special value.
 Special values are `"searchbox"` and `"self"`, which are the search field box, and link to the current feed id's page, respectively.
 Any other string is interpretted to be a link to the page of that name prefixed with a forward slash.
 An object may have properties `name` and `url`, and that will be interpretted as a link with given name and URL (with `toUrl` conversions applied). default is the list in the readme above.
 - `dir`: name of directory in `~/.ssb/` to use for patchfoo things. default: `"patchfoo"`.
 - `scriptDir: name of directory in patchfoo's directory (as set by `patchfoo.dir` config option above) to use for user scripts. default: `"script"`.
+- `draftsDir: name of directory in patchfoo's directory (as set by `patchfoo.dir` config option above) to use for message draft data. default: `"drafts"`.

 ## TODO